Muskox: Prehistory

 During the Pleistocene period, muskoxen were much more widespread.
-Fossil evidence shows that they lived across the Siberian and North American Arctic, from the Urals to Greenland.
+Fossil evidence shows that they were widespread across the Siberian and North American Arctic, from the Urals to Greenland.
 The ancestors of today's muskoxen came across the Bering Land Bridge to North America between 200,000 and 90,000 years ago.

 During the Wisconsinan, modern muskox thrived in the tundra south of the Laurentide Ice Sheet, in what is now the Midwest, the Appalachians and Virginia, while distant relatives Bootherium and Euceratherium lived in the forests of the Southern United States and the western shrubland, respectively.
 Though they were always less common than other Ice Age megafauna, muskox abundance peaked during the Würm II glaciation 20,000 years ago and declined afterwards, especially during the Pleistocene/Holocene extinction event, where its range was greatly reduced and only the populations in North America survived.
 The last known muskox population in Europe died out in Sweden 9,000 years ago.
-In Asia, muskox persisted until just 615-555 BC in Tumat, Sakha Republic.
+In Asia, muskox persisted until just 615–555 BC in Tumat, Sakha Republic.

 Following the disappearance of the Laurentide Ice Sheet, the muskox gradually moved north across the Canadian Arctic Archipelago, arriving in Greenland from Ellesmere Island at about 350 AD, during the late Holocene.
 Their arrival in northwestern Greenland probably occurred within a few hundred years of the arrival of the Dorset and Thule cultures in the present-day Qaanaaq area.
 Human predation around Qaanaaq may have restricted muskoxen from moving down the west coast, and instead kept them confined to the northeastern fringes of the island.